30u30_2023_banner_research-technology%20innovators.jpg

 In 2020, her concept won the first place award at a Washington, D.C., entrepreneurship competition sponsored by the Saudi Basic Industries Corporation.
 In 2021, she was selected as one of the Top 100 Healthcare Leaders at the International Forum on Advancements in Healthcare in Las Vegas.

-Pending FDA approval, she hopes to pilot her concussion detector to public school districts and youth sports organizations in Pennsylvania, New Jersey and New York initially.
+She aims to pilot her concussion detector, which is in Phase II development, to public school districts and youth sports organizations in Pennsylvania, New Jersey and New York initially.
 Eventually, hospital emergency rooms and the U.S. military will be targeted.

 “For a very reasonable cost, in less than 30 minutes doctors or athletic trainers will know if an athlete is concussed and whether they can safely resume playing or should be kept out of the game,” said Alturkestani.